Pennsbury High School: Prom

 In 2004, the prom was awarded Best Prom by Reader's Digest as part of their "America's 100 Best" feature.
 In 2004, singer-songwriter John Mayer performed for a crowd of nearly a thousand students.
 Various other artists, including Maroon 5 have also performed at previous proms.
 In 2017, DJ Pauly D from the television program Jersey Shore made an appearance with Questlove.
 Pauly D performed again in 2018, preceded by singer and actor Drake Bell, best known for his role as Drake Parker on the Nickelodeon television show Drake & Josh.
-In 2019 Pauly D once again performed and rapper Desiigner made an appearance in front of an excited Pennsbury Prom audience.